AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-r-server-get-started.md

     > [!NOTE]
     > 1. By default, all R packages are installed from a snapshot of the Microsoft MRAN repository consistent with the version of R Server that has been installed.
 If you would like to install newer versions of packages then there is some risk of incompatibility, however this is possible by specifying `useCRAN` as the first element of the package list, for example `useCRAN bitops, stringr, arules`.
-    > <p> 2.
-Some R packages will require additional Linux system libraries.
+    > 2. Some R packages will require additional Linux system libraries.
 For convenience, we have pre-installed the dependencies needed by the top 100 most popular R packages.
 However, if the R package(s) you install require libraries beyond these then you must download the base script used here and add steps to install the system libraries.
 You must then upload the modified script to a public blob container in Azure storage and use the modified script to install the packages.
     >    For more information on developing Script Actions, see [Script Action development](hdinsight-hadoop-script-actions-linux.md).
     >
     >